International - Interculturel - Langues

 TARGETED KNOWLEDGE AND SKILLS

-TAGETED KNOWLEDGE
+TARGETED KNOWLEDGE

-TARGETED SKILLS
+TARGET SKILLS

-• Carry out a diagnosis (organizational and environmental)
+• Carrying out a diagnosis

-• Analyze the international development of companies
+• Be familiar with the current issues relating to the international development of companies

-• Formulate an internationalization strategy
+• Formulate an internationalisation strategy

 Contenu